TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Preparation/Index.rst

 Preparation
 ^^^^^^^^^^^

-This tutorial comes with example files which are used throughout.
-These files include the HTML template taught in this tutorial.
-Use them to reproduce each step of what we do in your own TYPO3 installation.
+This tutorial comes with example files, in particular the HTML template on which everything is based.
+You can refer to these files to reproduce the tasks demonstrated here in your own TYPO3 CMS installation.

 .. toctree::
    :maxdepth: 5